bartonpratt/knust_lab/README.md

 ****Acknowledgements****

 Special thanks to God for how far He has brought us.
-Also, a big thank you to our supervisor, Dr. Gaddaffi for guiding us throghout the process.
+Also, a big thank you to our supervisor, Dr. Gaddafi Abdul-Salaam for guiding us throughout the process.